-Fred’s Rainbow Bar and Other Stages on the International Border (working title) is an in-progress topographical film essay using a variety of animation styles along with live-action and archival imagery to interrogate histories, memories, and imaginings of the border landscapes of El Paso, TX and Ciudad Juárez, MX, the region where I grew up.
+Fred’s Rainbow Bar and Other Stages on the International Border (working title) is an in-progress topographical film essay and archive using a variety of animation styles along with live-action and archival imagery to interrogate histories, memories, and imaginings of the border landscapes of El Paso, Texas and Ciudad Juárez, Chihuahua, Mexico, the region where I grew up.
 The film is mostly set in the early 9o’s or the era before NAFTA and before the erection of the Border Security Fence with flashbacks to the Battle of Juárez and flashes forwards to contemporary events, like the razing of the ASARCO smelter.
 The International Border (or the river with two names) remains the main-frame through which events unfold.
 More information about the project and clips coming soon.
 For specific questions contact me here: nicole.antebi(at)gmail.com Visual Notes